Capstone-RSD/.github/profile/README.md

 # Welcome to the Capstone-RSD GitHub organization 👋!

 Our aim is to design, build and deploy a distributed solution that can capture, classify and provide a means to react to various road damages in realtime.
 Below, you'll find an overview of our projects and their respective functionalities.
-It's a part of the Road Surface Deterioration 2023 Capstone project at Ontario Tech University.

 ## Projects

+The following projects are a part of the Road Surface Deterioration 2023 Capstone project at Ontario Tech University.

 <details>
   <summary>Capstone-RSD/rss-client</summary>